porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 Error: transaction failed...
 ```

-Then, it's recommended to rerun the code with a different ETH amount that doesn't exceed the limit, say "0.0049", to ensure that the SpendLimit contract doesn't refuse the amount less than the limit.
+Then, it's recommended to rerun the code with a different ETH amount that doesn't exceed the limit, say "0.0049", to see if the SpendLimit contract doesn't refuse the amount less than the limit.

 If the transaction succeeds, the output would be like the following: